 \begin{definition}[Differential privacy \cite{DBLP:conf/tcc/DworkMNS06}] A randomised algorithm $A$ is $(\epsilon, \delta)$-differentially private if for all neighbouring inputs $x, y$ and for all possible sets of outputs $S\subseteq \mathrm{range}(A)$:

 A randomised algorithm is $\epsilon$-differentially private if it is $(\epsilon,0)$-differentially private. \end{definition}

-In this work, we focus on $\epsilon$-edge differential privacy. \begin{definition}[Edge differential privacy] A randomised algorithm $A$ is $\epsilon$-edge differentially private if for all edge-neighbouring graphs $G$ and $G'$ and for all possible sets of outputs $S\subseteq \mathrm{range}(A)$:
+In this work, we focus on $\epsilon$-edge differential privacy. \begin{definition}[Edge differential privacy] A randomised algorithm $A$ on $n$-node graphs is $\epsilon$-edge differentially private if for all edge-neighbouring graphs $G$ and $G'$ and for all possible sets of outputs $S\subseteq \mathrm{range}(A)$:

-\end{definition} Next, we recall the Laplace mechanism and its properties. \begin{definition}[Laplace distribution] The Laplace Distribution (centred at 0) with scale b is the distribution with probability density function:

 \end{definition}